emilerwanda/oracle-sql-assignment_2_repo/README.md

 # oracle-sql-assignment_2
-this repo is for assignment 2
+this repo is for assignment 2, ISHIMWE EMILE 26160;

 ## LIBRARY MANAGEMENT SYSTEM